Modified Jarzynski equality in a microcanonical ensemble

 \paragraph{Discussion.} We have shown that ensemble equivalence does not hold for the Jarzynski equality.
 We derive a modified relation that connects microcanonical work fluctuations to entropy production in an analogous way to the Jarzynski equality but with reference to a protocol-dependent inverse temperature $\beta^*$.
+The relation provides a new bound on dissipated work for processes close to isothermal when the corresponding isothermal entropy change is positive.
 This modified Jarzynski equality is a special case of a more general equation for the microcanonical moment-generating function for any extensive variable.
 We demonstrate the microcanonical Jarzynski equality in a system of non-interacting two-level spins.
 Interactions will increase the possible transitions between energy levels, in which case we expect deviation from MCE to be larger.

-Our results provide a useful starting point to consider fluctuation theorems from the perspective of the eigenstate thermalization hypothesis~\cite{deutsch1991,srednicki1994,rigol2008}, as investigated numerically in~\cite{jin2016}.
-Our results will be useful in systems where isolation is desirable, for example in quantum information systems~\cite{auffeves2022}, quantum simulators~\cite{georgescu2014,altman2021} and ultracold-atom experiments.
-Connections with the microcanonical Crook's relation~\cite{crooks1999,cleuren2006,talkner2008,talkner2013} is also an interesting area to explore.
+Our results may be useful when considering fluctuations in quantum systems in pure, or close-to-pure, energy eigenstates, for example in quantum information systems~\cite{auffeves2022}, quantum simulators~\cite{georgescu2014,altman2021} and ultracold-atom experiments.
+In particular, it would be interesting to consider a microcanonical energy window with some finite width and explore the effect of narrowing this to a single quantum state.
+The Jarzynski equality has been tested in a system of interacting quantum spins in the context of the eigenstate thermalization hypothesis~\cite{deutsch1991,srednicki1994,rigol2008}, where deviations from a canonical ensemble were identified~\cite{jin2016}.
+This difference could possibly be accounted for using the microcanonical Jarzynski equality derived here.
+Generalising our results to include modelling of the work reservoir provides another interesting direction for exploration~\cite{aberg2018}.

-\paragraph{Acknowledgements.} The author thanks Kavan Modi, Thom\'{a}s Fogarty, Thomas Busch and Vishnu Muraleedharan Sajitha for valuable discussions, and Andrew Groszek, Karen Kheruntsyan and Blair Blakie for comments on the manuscript.
+\paragraph{Acknowledgements.} The author thanks Kavan Modi, Thom\'{a}s Fogarty, Thomas Busch and Vishnu Muraleedharan Sajitha for valuable discussions, Andrew Groszek, Karen Kheruntsyan and Blair Blakie for comments on the manuscript, and an anonymous referee for comments that led to Eq.~\eqref{bound}.
 This research was supported by the Australian Research Council Centre of Excellence for Engineered Quantum Systems (EQUS, CE170100009) and the Australian government Department of Industry, Science, and Resources via the Australia-India Strategic Research Fund (AIRXIV000025).